 All of these properties are illustrated by a walking bass line I learned for Straight No Chaser, shown next as harmony for Backwater Blues (yellow highlighting identifies ornamental passing notes).
-The initial four bars establish the 8-note, minor-major blues scale that's a mashup of the parallel pentatonic modes.
+The bass-line symbols replace 4/4 downbeat markers.
+The initial four bars establish the 8-note, minormajor blues scale that's a mashup of the parallel pentatonic modes.